 The Art of Coaching is a theory aimed at raising the level of discussion above this mass of mediocrity.

-Note that this Blood Bowl theory is under construction, that the author’s thoughts are ongoing, and that more points are added to it almost every day.
+Note that this Blood Bowl theory is under construction, that the author’s thoughts are ongoing, and that more points are added to it from time to time.

 1. Blood Bowl games will happen with or without you.

 2. Focusing on player skills, coaching aggressively or spending wildly on star players is not enough to win consistently.
 If your coaching skills are not up to par, then others will overrun you.
 If you coach unwisely, only you will weaken yourself.

 3. While luck often seems to favour one coach over the other, legendary coaches make sure the playing field is tilted in their favour, thus ensuring that their opponent’s first mistake or bad luck will be fatal.

 4. There are six domains to master in order to stack the deck in your favour.

 11. Teams blossom and fade based upon what their coaches truly understand or misunderstand each game.

 26. Some games are won or lost before the first trill of the ref’s whistle.
 Even though a game plan rarely survives the heat of a match, preparing one readies a coach for what may come his way.

 3. He whose defensive efforts drag into eternity shall see his players fall and his team break under the strain.
 The coach who seeks solace in defence shall see his team break all the more quickly.

 4. Do not go toe to toe against a stronger team unless you must.
 Know that the numbers needed to win a fight will prevent you from winning the game.
 The wise coach keeps his players healthy and focuses on leveraging their strengths to achieve his goals.